alex-page/rainbow/README.md

 > Finds the accessible spectrum of light for your a11y project.

-> The Rainbow is a REST API that allows users to send a **colour to be accessible** and the **background colour** and receive an **accessible version of the color** that is as close to the original and passes accessibility contrast.
+> The Rainbow is a GraphQL API that allows users to send a query containing the **colour to be accessible** and **background colour** which returns an **accessible version of the color** that is as close to the original and passes accessibility contrast.

 ## Install